capactio/capact/docs/tutorial/jira-installation/README.md

 1. Install Jira with the new cluster policy:

    The cluster policy was updated to prefer GCP solutions for the PostgreSQL Interface.
-As a result, during the render process, the Voltron Engine will select a Cloud SQL Implementation which is available in our OCH server.
+As a result, during the render process, the Capact Engine will select a Cloud SQL Implementation which is available in our OCH server.

    Repeat the steps from [Install all Jira components in a Kubernetes cluster](#install-all-jira-components-in-a-kubernetes-cluster) in the `gcp-scenario` Namespace.
 Start with the 4th step, and remember to update the Namespace value in the GraphQL **HTTP HEADERS** section.